torvalds/linux/Documentation/media/uapi/rc/lirc-write.rst

 Return Value
 ============

 On success, the number of bytes written is returned.
-It is not an error if this number is smaller than the number of bytes requested, or the amount of data required for one frame.
-On error, -1 is returned, and the ``errno`` variable is set appropriately.
+It is yest an error if this number is smaller than the number of bytes requested, or the amount of data required for one frame.
+On error, -1 is returned, and the ``erryes`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.